canonical/checkbox/docs/tutorial/using-checkbox/test-output.rst

       ☐ : Check that at least one audio playback device exits ☑ : Check that at least one audio capture device exists

-After all the jobs are completed, a checklist will summarize the results of each test.
+After all the jobs are completed, a checklist will summarise the results of each test.